HTMLPrint configuration file

 See Overview to know how to pass a non default configuration file in the command-line to HTMLPrint.

-Since version 6, configuration files can be also used in Printing Lists to change the configuration settings for groups of files in the printing list.
+Configuration files can be also used in Printing Lists to change the configuration settings for groups of files in the printing list.

 To know about the all available configuration settings please read the description of the tabs where the options are set: